jwcalder/AttractionRepulsionSwarming-tSNE/README.md

-# Usage #
+# Attraction-Repulsion Swarming t-SNE Visualization

 ![ARS on MNIST](https://github.com/jwcalder/AttractionRepulsionSwarming-tSNE/raw/main/images/ARS.png)

 This repository implements the Attraction-Repulsion Swarming (ARS) t-SNE variant from [1].
 This code is adapted from [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne/tree/master).
 Please see that repository for instructions on how to compile the C++ code.

+## Usage

 Example usage to run the code from this repository in python is given below.

 ```
 import arstsne